VihaanLearnsCode/tiletrials/README.md

 # Discussion
 Almost there!!
 The aim to would be to push the dark plotted band further up, so that we get closer to a 2048.
 Moreover, these results show that if you just repeat "ASDS" in a game of 2048, you have a ~53% chance of hitting at least one 256, and a ~28% chance of reaching a single 512.
 Perhaps, one can use that to reach a decent board quickly and then play slower with other strategies.
 Most other patterns I tried so far had their dark bands between 128 and 256, while this goes one level higher.
 The patterns "ASDSASDS{D/S}{D/S}" also perform similarly.

+I will update more findings here, especially if I reach an elusive 2048.
+If it is done, this project should be accessible from my personal [website](https://vihaanlearnscode.github.io/) as well.

 # Updates {read rest first}
   1) Added a tester to try every string permutation of length n - ideally NEEDS GPU for large trials for n > 4
   2) Can input custom move limit and custom board (just for initial state, spawned tiles after are still random)